thepratikgupta/Autonomous-AI-Agent-LLM-Orchestration-Tool-Calling-Engine/README.md

 * **Tool Routing:** The `ToolRouterService` triggers the specific internal tool needed—whether that's searching the Lucene index, parsing an AST tree to understand a Java class, or executing a terminal command.
 * **Safety Guardrails:** Any destructive or state-altering commands are intercepted by the `CommandApprovalService` and backed up via the `FileSnapshotService` before execution.

+## DO READ GITHUB WIKI FOR MORE DETAILS.

 ## 🚀 Getting Started

 ### Prerequisites